rin67630/Soft-Power-MPPT/README.md

 plus a radio transmitter and a few instruments on solar power 24/365 in a Scottish climate as a continuous (1s pace) environmental measuring station placed in the public domain / others property (which means with limited panel size).

-A Raspberry Pi + radio + instruments will need ~150Wh daily, easy with a 100W panel and a 100Ah battery...
+A Raspberry Pi + radio + instruments will need ~150Wh daily, easy with a 100W panel and a 100Ah battery?

-An Arduino + radio + instruments will need ~30Wh daily, easy with a 20W panel and a 20Ah battery...
+An Arduino + radio + instruments will need ~30Wh daily, easy with a 20W panel and a 20Ah battery?

 ... in a sunny region that might work, not in Scotland.

 You must dimension panel and battery to last two weeks cloudy winter weather with barely 5% solar contribution during 3 hours a day!

-Commercial MPPT solar charge controllers will require 40-100mA for themselves -that is up to 31Wh a day- less than what the panel delivers in bad winter days!
+Commercial MPPT solar charge controllers will require 40-100mA for themselves, that is up to 31Wh a day- less than what the panel delivers in bad winter days!

 So I decided to build my own MPPT solar charge controller, optimized for efficiency and very low quiescent consumption.
 It manages to draw as less as 20mA including WiFi transmission of data to a powerful cloud dashboard.
+And the ESP has enough resources (see my other project SPL-Booster) left to manage the measurement as well.

 The purpose of this development is to provide MPPT solar charging + networking and reporting abilities to plain DC buck converters, by adding an ESP8266 WiFi microcontroller to it.